markd2/Borkle/worklog.md

 The colored areas are articulation regions.
 So could have a "bubble mouse handler" and  "space mouse handler" and a "spce double click handler"

+So the event can pump it with things like

+* start
+* move to
+* finish

+It'll either have read/write access to the soup, or somehow come up with a sequence of changes.

+"hey, these bubbles should move from here to there" or "these bubbles should go into select and this set should go out of selection"

+The latter should make it a bit easier for undo / bottleneck the changes.

+Then tests can make a scenario, feed in synthetic points, and make sure the proper changes get emitted.